 Come Work in Residential

 Sign on Bonus!
-Other than on call, all of our Residential positions are providing a up to a $1,000 sign on Bonus through 12/31/2019.
+Other than on call, all of our Residential positions are providing a up to a $1,000 sign on bonus.

 Cascadia’s residential counselors provide front-line care for our clients, some of the community’s most vulnerable residents.
 Our counselors care, and they work tirelessly to provide support, patience, and resources so that our clients can live their best, healthiest lives.
 Cascadia is hiring residential counselor positions — entry-level and above — which are great opportunities for those with customer service skills or have experience in caregiving or direct support who also have an interest in counseling, mental health, and a compassionate trauma-informed mission.